LakiCode/MySocialNetworkAPI/README.md

 ## Description

-For week 18, challenge is to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+For week 18, challenge is to build an API for a social network web application where users can share their Thoughts, react to friends’ Thoughts, and create a friend list.
 You’ll use Express.js for routing, a MongoDB database, and the Mongoose ODM.
 In addition to using the Express.js (Links to an external site.) and Mongoose (Links to an external site.) packages, you may also optionally use a JavaScript date library of your choice or the native JavaScript Date object to format timestamps.

 - [Installation](#installation)
 - [Usage](#usage)